ahsu1230/mathnavigatorSite/resources/git/04_merge_conflicts.md

 }
 ```

 Fortunately, this merge conflict example is very easy to resolve.
+But the process of more complicated merge conflicts is the same.

+- Identify which files have merge conflicts
+- Observe which lines of the codebase have incompatible changes (and observe the contents of both codeblocks)
+- Select the final change that needs to persist to the *master* branch.
+- Remove extraneous characters from the merge conflict (`<<<`, `===`, `>>>`).
+- Save and commit.

 Once we are done resolving, input this in Terminal.

 ```
 git status          <- checks for any other remaining files with merge conflicts